 Are generally large (more than 15cm long) and can be quite stout too – as thick as a pencil sometimes.
 They are reddish brown in colour.
 If you are not sure if your earthworm is deep-living or surface-feeding check each end – the head is nearly always dark and the tail paler.

 These are less than 15cm long and reddish-brown in colour, and unlike deep-living earthworms usually a similar colour along the whole body.

-Some soil-feeding earthworms can be as long as deep-living earthworms but most are smaller.
+Some soil-feeding earthworms can be as long as deep-living earthworms but most are shorter.
 They are always paler in colour than both the other two groups, mostly pink but sometimes green or with a blue tinge.
 If you are not sure, look at the head end which should be pink rather than red like the other groups.